 The PhD program in Electrical and Computer Engineering educates students to do original research on ECE topics and to become technical leaders in their fields.
 It has a strong and growing reputation, as graduates from the department have become professors at other universities and researchers in various industrial and government research centers.
-Students may choose a research emphasis in areas such as communications, networking, computer engineering, control and robotics, signal processing, micro/nano-electronics, and bioengineering.
+Students may choose a research emphasis in areas such as bioengineering, communications and networking, computer architecture and digital design, control and robotics, electronics, hardware security and cryptographic engineering, machine learning, mobile systems, space-based systems, and signal processing.
 The ECE PhD program requires coursework, a qualifying exam, a teaching assignment, a dissertation proposal and research competency exam, a research seminar, dissertation research, and a dissertation defense.
 Mason's general doctoral requirements apply to this program.

 Reduction of Credit

 Students must complete a minimum of 72 graduate credits, which may be reduced by a maximum of 30 credits from a completed master's degree.
 Reduction of credit requires the approval of the program director or designee and the dean or designee of the school.
 They determine whether the credits are eligible for reduction of credit and applicable to the degree program and the number of credits to be reduced.

 The 72 hours of required doctoral-level credits typically consist of 48 credits of regular coursework and 24 credits of dissertation research.
 More than half of the 72 credits applied to the doctoral degree must be earned at Mason.
 The degree plan outlined in Degree Requirements is based on a student who receives a full 30 credit reduction.
 Students who do not receive a full credit reduction should choose additional credits in consultation with their advisor.

 Courses that constitute a student's plan of study will be chosen in consultation with the student's advisor and/or dissertation committee, to include: